ShadrackKaku/alx-airbnb-database/database-adv-script/README.md

 3. FULL OUTER JOIN: All users and all bookings, covering cases where users may not have bookings and bookings may not be linked to users.

 See `joins_queries.sql` for all queries.

+# Advanced SQL Practice – Subqueries

+This directory contains advanced SQL queries for practicing the use of both correlated and non-correlated subqueries on a simulated Airbnb database.

+**Included queries:**
+1. Find all properties with an average rating greater than 4.0 (non-correlated subquery).
+2. Find users who have made more than 3 bookings (correlated subquery).

+See `subqueries.sql` for the actual SQL code.